Here's one thing North Korea can do to show it's serious about de-nuking

 "In order not to be deceived by North Korea again, concrete measures and gestures must be shown by Pyongyang," he told CNN.
 "Talking of denuclearization gives a certain illusion, but there must be certain measures like returning to the IAEA [International Atomic Energy Agency].
 I argue that returning to those organizations are the minimum standard for verifying their real intention or will of denuclearizing."

 North Korea pulled out of the nuclear non-proliferation treaty in January 2003, declaring at the time that it pledged to limit its nuclear activities to "peaceful purposes."
-It had announced in 1993 that it would withdraw from the treaty then, but suspended decision to enter into talks with the US.
+It had announced in 1993 that it would withdraw from the treaty then, but suspended the decision to enter into talks with the US.

 By choosing to focus on direct talks with the US, Shin says North Korea is bypassing the scrutiny and verification process it would have to accept under UN auspices.